drBenway/pixi-vn-wiki/RenPy-vs-PixiVN.md

 Finally my personal conclusion, if one of these points describes you, then Pixi'VN is not for you:

-* You have never programmed and would try to stay away from programming as much as possible.
+* You've never programmed and want to get away from programming as much as possible.
 (In the future, a library could be created that allows you to create a visual novel with Pixi'Vn using an interface without having to program)
-* Besides showing text and images with transitions or other effects, you don't want to implement anything else in the future either (e.g. minigames).
-Ren'Py with renpy you can certainly use much less to create a project of this kind.
+* Besides showing text and images with transitions or other effects, you don't want to implement anything else now or in the future either (e.g. minigames).

 If these points don't describe you then Pixi'VN is for you.